kylzlmd/CPE106L-4_E01_3Q2425_Group10/README.md

 pip install flet==0.19.0
 ```

-Now, your project should be fully set up and ready to use!
+Now, your project should be fully set up and ready to use.